LovelaceC/Zea/content/hacking/introduction/contents/intro/introduction.md

 ---
-title: Introduction to Hacking
+title: Introduction to Cracking
 type: default
 layout: page
-child: Hacking
+child: Cracking
 ---

-Welcome to the Zea's Hacking course.
+Welcome to the Zea's Cracking course.

-In this course I will teach you hacking from scratch, which means, you won't need any kind of prior knowledge in order to complete it.
+In this course I will teach you cracking from scratch, which means, you won't need any kind of prior knowledge in order to complete it.

-We'll start talking about a Hacking Lab and how you can install the necessary software so you can test your attacks without damaging any other device.
+We'll start talking about a Cracking Lab and how you can install the necessary software so you can test your attacks without damaging any other device.

-Once you have your hacking lab we'll begin with the course, which is divided in the following sections:
+Once you have your cracking lab we'll begin with the course, which is divided in the following sections:

-* **Network hacking**: In this section you'll learn how do networks work, how the devices communicate with each other and how to exploit this kind of communication to gain control over every single connection on your network, you'll also learn how to crack passwords, regardless if they use WEP, WPA or
+* **Network cracking**: In this section you'll learn how do networks work, how the devices communicate with each other and how to exploit this kind of communication to gain control over every single connection on your network, you'll also learn how to crack passwords, regardless if they use WEP, WPA or